Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 19.58.50 UTC
+- WIB: Kamis, 10 Juli 2025 20.42.33 UTC
-- WITA: Kamis, 10 Juli 2025 20.58.50 UTC
+- WITA: Kamis, 10 Juli 2025 21.42.33 UTC
-- WIT: Kamis, 10 Juli 2025 21.58.50 UTC
+- WIT: Kamis, 10 Juli 2025 22.42.33 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: technology
+Kategori: success